Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 a few notes about this parameter:
 - You can execute as many scripts as you want using coma separators.
 - Scripts are executed after module import.
 - To save on bandwidth and time processing, Modules are downloaded/updated one time per day.
+No matter how many times the bootstrap is invoked
 - Executed scripts can harm/break/nuke your system.
 Be very careful about what you run!
 At first this option was developpes to run scripts filled out only with functions like [this one](https://github.com/DanysysTeam/PS-SFTA/blob/master/SFTA.ps1).
 Of course you can run anything, but using 'Function's script' give you back control on what and when to run your code.

 You can download locally any script from Gist/Github using the ``` -ScriptToLoad``` parameter: